jgeumlek/MoltenGamepad/documentation/permissions_(udev).md

 In order to read events from an event device, MoltenGamepad requires read access to the event device.
 Devices resembling a joystick/game pad are automatically tagged, and this tag is later used to ensure the current active user has access to these devices.
 Other devices, such as mice, keyboards, or Wii remotes (since they do not resemble game pads as far as the kernel knows), will not have the appropriate read permissions.

-Tagging a device as a joystick when it is not is not recommended, as some software might search for these tags and get confused.
+It is not recommended to forcefully tag a device as a joystick when it is not, as some software might search for these tags and get confused.

 Below is an example udev rule that makes all Wii devices world-readable.

-    DRIVERS=="wiimote", MODE="666"
+    DRIVERS=="wiimote", MODE="0666"

 # Advanced Requirements